The current issue

 On February 13, 2026, the DC Preservation League and a group of local residents filed suit (DC Preservation League v.
 Department of the Interior), arguing the project moved forward without the environmental and historic review process that federal law requires for changes of this scale on federal parkland.

-- The golf course, driving range, and mini-golf are entering a period of restricted access starting May 4, 2026.
+• The golf course, driving range, and mini-golf are entering a period of restricted access starting May 4, 2026, meaning the muni as generations of DC golfers have known it is effectively closing.

 Where we come in

-Save East Po is a group of neighbors who want to make sure the next chapter of East Potomac Park keeps what made it special: a public, welcoming space for every kind of Washingtonian.
+Save East Po is a broad coalition, park users and golfers, neighbors and visitors from across the DMV, who don't usually organize together.
+On this, we do.
+We want the next chapter of East Potomac Park to keep what made it special: a public peninsula and a public muni, both built for every kind of DMV resident.

 This decision is being made at the federal level, where local public-comment processes carry little weight.
-What does carry weight is grassroots support — visible, organized, and loud enough to show how much this park means to the people of DC.
-That's what we're building.
+What does carry weight is grassroots support, visible, organized, and loud enough to show how much this park and this course mean to the people of DC.

 Want updates as this develops?